restics/fresnel/README.md

  - git clone and import project, then open in Unity Hub
  - connect your headset to meta quest link if you are using that, otherwise you can try it out with just the Meta XR simulator included in the AIO SDK
  - press run to test in editor
- - if u want to build the application into your headset as an apk:
+ - if you want to build the application into your headset as an apk:
      - first set up a build profile in file > build profiles > android > run device
      - select the device you want to build to
      - then go to meta > ovr build > ovr build apk (this basically just reuses gradle caches)